Patagonia Multi-Habitat Targeted Expedition

 Strategy

-Monte & Steppe
+Monte and Steppe

 Section Highlights

-- Targeted, photo confirmed documentation of difficult ground specialists in arid steppe and Monte transition zones
+- Targeted, photo-confirmed documentation of difficult ground specialists in arid steppe and Monte transition zones

 - Efficient microhabitat driven approach, prioritizing repeatable photographic opportunities